CBS Evening News

 The CBS Evening News is the flagship evening television news program of CBS News, the news division of the CBS television network in the United States.
 The CBS Evening News is a daily evening broadcast featuring news reports, feature stories and interviews by CBS News correspondents and reporters covering events around the world.
-The program has been broadcast since July 1, 1941, under the original title CBS Television News, eventually adopting its current title in 1963.
+Since 2025, the program has had more of a news magazine-styled format, with a larger focus on long-form stories.
+The program has been broadcast since July 1, 1941, under the original title CBS Television News, eventually adopting its existing title in 1963.

-Since July 15, 2019, the nightly broadcast has been anchored by Norah O'Donnell and has been titled CBS Evening News with Norah O’Donnell; since December 2, 2019, the newscast has emanated from CBS News’ bureau in Washington, D.C.
-Previous weeknight anchors have included Douglas Edwards, Walter Cronkite, Dan Rather, Connie Chung, Bob Schieffer, Katie Couric, Scott Pelley, and Jeff Glor.
+Since January 27, 2025, the flagship nightly broadcast has been co-anchored by John Dickerson and Maurice DuBois from the CBS Broadcast Center in New York City.
+Previous weeknight anchors have included Douglas Edwards, Walter Cronkite, Dan Rather, Connie Chung, Bob Schieffer, Russ Mitchell, Katie Couric, Harry Smith, Scott Pelley, Anthony Mason, Jeff Glor, and Norah O'Donnell.

 Saturday and Sunday broadcasts of the CBS Evening News began in February 1966.
 On May 2, 2016, CBS announced that the weekend edition would be rebranded, effective May 7, 2016, as the CBS Weekend News.
-Weekend newscasts emanate from the CBS Broadcast Center in New York City and were anchored by Reena Ninan on Saturday and Elaine Quijano on Sunday.
-By the summer of 2020 Ninan and Quijano were replaced by Major Garrett and Jamie Yuccas.
-In December 2020, it was announced that Adriana Diaz and Jericka Duncan would be the new weekend anchors.
+Weekend newscasts originate from the CBS Broadcast Center in New York City, and are anchored by Jericka Duncan.
+From 2016 to 2020, the CBS Weekend News was anchored by Reena Ninan on Saturday and Elaine Quijano on Sunday.
+By the summer of 2020, Ninan and Quijano were replaced by Major Garrett and Jamie Yuccas.
+In December 2020, Adriana Diaz and Jericka Duncan were announced to be the new weekend anchors; Diaz left the program in 2024.